warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 * 2018.11.22 Enable firmware update support
 * 2018.11.23 Update Sensor description about FAN How to use
 * 2018.11.29 Update Server power operations of Server control about How to use
+* 2018.12.27 Add Chassis Buttons about How to use